How to Generate PDFs in JavaScript in the Browser: 4 Popular Methods in 2026

-Creating and managing PDF documents have become a necessity in web development.
+Creating and managing PDF documents has become a necessity in web development.
 These PDF documents are often used for tasks like generating invoices, reports, receipts, user-specific documents, etc.

 PDF (Portable Document Format) is a widely used file format because of its ability to preserve document formatting across different devices and platforms.
 This ensures that the content appears exactly as intended which makes it ideal for professional documents such as contracts, invoices, manuals, and forms.